Egypt

 .
 10:10

-A picture from Ali's phone of the biggest oblesk made but it probably cracked during construction.
+A picture from Ali's phone of the biggest oblesk made but it probably cracked during construction and never left the quarry.
 It's estimated to weigh 1200 tons and is 42 meters long.
 11:07

 .
 11:40